Technology » Choosing A Device

 • Have at least 256 GB of internal drive (SSD) storage

-• Have 16 GB of memory (RAM) or more (8 is OK but on the slower side these days)
+• Have 8 GB of memory (RAM) or more (16 is recommended)

-• 13" is the recommended "standard" laptop screen size but you are free to choose whatever screen size you are comfortable with knowing that going too much larger than 13" can seem oversized for some classroom desks
+• 13" is the recommended "standard" laptop screen size but you are free to choose whatever screen size you are comfortable with, knowing that going too much larger than 13" can seem oversized for classroom desks and bookbags

 • Have an 8-hour battery life